Power of masking methods for adaptive testing in a multivariate normal means problem: One-to-one null augmentation

 This operation is visualized in the top row of Figure~\ref{fig:mlr-transformation-examples}, which displays the inputs to the scores for the alternative hypotheses.
 The top-left panel shows $T_{\hat \Lambda}(\bm X_j)$ (red) and $T_{\hat \Lambda}(\tilde{\bm X}_j)$ (blue).
 The blue histogram is subtracted from the red histogram in the construction of the knockoff score, leading to the variance-doubling effect compared to BONuS, which uses just the red histogram.
 The MLR transformation (top middle) has the effect of compressing negative inputs to roughly zero, while keeping positive inputs roughly unchanged.
 The result is that the transformation collapses the blue histogram while keeping the red histogram nearly intact.
 For this reason, the MLR knockoff statistics are not very different from the BONuS statistics (the red histogram), leading to the two methods having similar power.
 By contrast, for the subspace prior, the knockoff log-likelihood ratios $T_{\hat \Lambda}(\tilde{\bm X}_j)$ are much smaller than the original log-likelihood ratios $T_{\hat \Lambda}(\bm X_j)$ (bottom left of Figure~\ref{fig:mlr-transformation-examples}).
 Therefore, even the vanilla knockoff statistics $W_{\hat \Lambda}^{\text{vanilla}}$ are close to the BONuS statistics, leading to similar power between the two methods.
 The MLR transformation (bottom middle) has little effect in this case, so MLR knockoffs and vanilla knockoffs also have similar power.
+Other instances where the augmentation of knockoffs does not have a detrimental effect, even in the absence of MLR statistics, have been observed \citep{Weinstein2017,Wang2020b,Weinstein2023, Ke2021a}.

+In conclusion, knockoffs can be less powerful than BONuS because the contrast form of the knockoff statistic effectively adds noise to the BONuS statistic.
+However, the MLR transformation can mitigate this issue by collapsing the noise term, leading to knockoff statistics that are close to the BONuS statistics and thus similar power.
+While MLR knockoffs statistics are computationally challenging in general settings, perhaps this insight can inspire improved knockoff statistics that mimic the MLR effect while being easier to compute.